Process for Creating Attributes

 For example:

-Member 1 (shared member whose stored member is Member 1 above)
+Member 1 (stored) Member A (stored) Member 2 (shared) Member B (stored) Member 1 (shared member whose stored member is Member 1 above)

 To avoid unexpected results with attribute calculation, avoid mixing shared and stored members.
 For this example, if Member 2 were not shared, or Member 1 did not have a corresponding shared member elsewhere in the outline, calculation results would be as expected.